estatewatch/estatewatch/content/resources.md

 <summary><b>What is wrong with redeveloping London's housing estates?</b></summary>

-> Despite best intentions, replacement housing invariably ends up in a loss of council and social rented housing.
+1. Despite best intentions, replacement housing invariably ends up in a loss of social rented housing and/or increased rents.

-> Schemes are routinely subjected to delays, sometimes lasting decades and long-standing communities suffer uncertainty, disruption and displacement.
+2. Schemes are routinely delayed, subjected to 'value engineering' or even 'landbanked' by developers.
+Housing waiting lists are impacted and long-standing communities suffer uncertainty, disruption and displacement.

-> Structurally sound homes are needlessly demolished and replaced, creating a significant uneccessary carbon impact on the environment.
+3. Structurally sound homes are needlessly demolished and replaced, creating a significant uneccessary carbon impact on the environment.

 </details>
 </div>